Npackd is a package manager for Windows: a tool that helps you find, install, update and remove applications.

-With Npackd, though, you'd start by typing "pdf" into the search box, and the program will list the six related programs that it supports (Adobe Reader, CutePDF Writer, Foxit Reader, Ghostscript, PDF Creator, PDF-XChange Viewer).
+With Npackd, though, you'd start by typing "pdf" into the search box, and the program will list the any related programs that it supports (Adobe Reader, CutePDF Writer, Foxit Reader, Ghostscript, PDF Creator, PDF-XChange Viewer).

 If you spot something you'd like to try, then select it on the list, click Install - and that's it.
 Npackd will download and install the package, without you even seeing a hint of a setup program.
 And it'll then keep any software it installs updated, too.

 As usual with this kind of tool, there are limitations.
 There's "only" support for 820+ applications, for example, many of which are variations of the same program (7-Zip, 7-Zip 64-bit, 7-Zip in command line form are all counted separately).
 And if an application developer changes some key aspect of their website then NpackD could be broken for that program, at least until someone notices and produces a fix.

 Still, it's an impressive effort which generally works well, and could help to simplify the maintenance of your PC.

 Version 1.18 brings: